romin771/selenium_framework_userlike/README.md

 Think of it like a cool recipe I've whipped up.
 It's all about creating a special kind of test automation framework, and I'm using a pattern called the Page Object Model (POM) to make it super organized.

 But here's the twist - I'm not keeping it all to myself.
-I'm going to keep improving it so that you, me, and anyone else can use it and have fun while automating things.
+I'm going to keep improving it so that anyone else can use it and have fun while automating things.
 Let's learn and laugh together on this automation adventure! 😄🚀
 ## Project Structure

 The framework follows a structured organization of directories and files, promoting modularity, reusability, and maintainability.